 Sam Rafel visits his hometown of Gombin in 1937

-Footage depicts a 1937 trip to Gombin, Poland (123 km northwest of Warsaw) shot by Sam Rafel.
-All identifications are from the website of Ada Holtzman, a member of the Gombin Society.
+1937 trip to Gombin, Poland (123 km northwest of Warsaw) filmed by Sam Rafel.
 The first shot is a grainy, dark interior shot of a crowd of people.
 This might be the crowd that assembled for Sam Rafel's 1937 visit.
 He wrote, "the affair took place in the Firemen's Hall, in the presence of three thousand people, virtually the whole Jewish population of Gombin."
 The quality is much improved in the next scenes, which are street portraits, where Rafel posed people in groups and asked them to walk toward the camera.
 Although the subjects exhibit a certain stiffness, most of these people smile and seem at ease, probably due to the fact that they were comfortable with Rafel.
 Many of the people look as if they have dressed up for the occasion of being filmed.
 Sam Rafel has a habit of panning down to the subject's feet and then back up again.
 This happens many times throughout the footage.

 01:01:36 A crowd in front of a building (some of them Poles?).
 More people walking toward the camera, including a young boy identified as Icek Wodjdeslawski, and three elderly religious men: Icchak Wisper, Siekerka, and Zychlinski.
 01:03:38 A large group of men, women and children (the Bauman family) assemble, smiling, and all walk toward the camera.
 A man in a suit and tie (Idyl Tadelis) stands amongst a group of smiling children.
 The camera pans around a group of townspeople; another large group shot in front of a building.